Tonyfu09/cissp-exam-cheatsheet/cissp-domain-2-asset-security.md

 | **6.
 Destruction** | Secure deletion or disposal | Shredding disks, degaussing |
 | **Note:** | Unused space in a cluster can retain residual data; proper sanitization is essential. |  |

+Spare sectors, bad sectors, and space provided for wear leveling on SSDs

 ---

 ## 2.5 Apply Data Security Controls